Robert-van-Engelen/lisp/README.md

 _Spoiler alert: do not read the C code if you want to give [tinylisp](https://github.com/Robert-van-Engelen/tinylisp) a try and implement some of these features yourself._

-I've documented the C source code extensively to explain the inner workings of the Lisp interpreter.
+I've documented this project's C source code more extensively to explain the inner workings of the interpreter.

 This project introduces a Lisp interpreter with modern features, including a [tracing garbage collector](https://en.wikipedia.org/wiki/Tracing_garbage_collection) to recycle unused cons pair cells and unused atoms and strings.
 There are different methods of garbage collection that can be used by a Lisp interpreter.
 I chose the simple mark-sweep method, because it is fairly easy to understand.
 By contrast, a copying garbage collector uses double the memory, but has the advantage of being free of recursion and can be interrupted.
 However, we can implement mark-sweep with pointer reversal to eliminate recursive calls entirely.
 Either way, it is fairly easy to replace the garbage collector.
 In addition to mark-sweep, a compacting garbage collector is used to remove unused atoms and strings from the heap.